kurron/terraform-environments/README.md

 1. `cd` into the appropriate directory
 1. edit `backend.cfg` to point to the S3 bucket where the current state should be stored
 1. edit `plan.tf` to adjust the module's settings as desired
-1. `./initialize.sh` to set up the environment.
-It is safe to do this more than once.
-1. `plan.sh` to see see what changes will be made to resources
+1. `./plan.sh` to see see what changes will be made to resources
 1. commit the changes, including `proposed-changes.plan` to source control
 1. a peer pulls down your changes and runs `./review.sh` to review the proposed changes
 1. if the changes are accepted, run `./apply.sh` to realize the proposed changes